The Australian Classification Review Board has unanimously determined that the film X-Men: Apocalypse is

 We are a quarterly woman's magazine that focuses on critical discussions of society, politics and the arts.
 We publish a wide variety of content, including journalistic investigations, philosophical essays, erotic stories, poetry, photography and

-technological and commercial landscape.
+interconnected technological and commercial landscape.
 It already regulates the rest of the broadcasting sector in respect of content regulation, issuing licences, looking at media plurality and competition issues.
-And under section 198 of the Communications Act 2003,
+And under section 198 of the

 Ofcom will be responsible for assessing the performance of the BBC board in meeting its Charter obligations.
 It will therefore have overall responsibility for regulating the BBC.
 This will involve: